Baqend/guide/src/topics/image-optimization/index.md

 ## How does it work?

-Baqend's image optimization feature is built on a service provided by our CDN provider **Fastly**.
-It is controlled by simply providing **query parameters** when loading an image, for example `width=640` to re-scale or `quality=90` to re-compress your image on-the-fly:
+Baqend's image optimization feature is controlled by simply providing **query parameters** when loading an image, for example `width=640` to re-scale or `quality=90` to re-compress your image on-the-fly:
 ```javascript
 // original image:
 https://www.example.com/test.jpg